Fedora Will Get Full Mp3 Support, As IIS Fraunhofer Terminates Mp3 Licensing Program

 Compiling with gcc does not infect your source.
 You might be required to release your source for other reasons, but not because you compiled it with gcc.
 Their lawyers are mistaken.
 And even if you wanted to be ultra conservative and believe the lawyers anyway, you can always compile with clang, or Intel's icc, or AMD's acc to get around that.

-Finally, the GPL doesn't require you to give so
+Finally, the GPL doesn't require you to give source to everyone.
+You only have to give it to people who ask for it.

+You don't have to give it to anyone who ask for it either.
+Only if they got the binaries from you, and thus are a licensee.
+The main benefit of that is that if you provide a GPL program (usually by modifying something that is already GPL) to a customer customized for their needs and include the source code, no-one else can require you to give them the source code.
+Thus, the changes can remain confidential.
+The customer does have the source code and can modify as much as she wants, however - or have someone else do it.

+Furthermore, after reviewing this GPL our lawyers advised us that any products compiled with GPL'ed tools - such as gcc - would also have to its source code released.

+Only in very limited circumstances [gnu.org] is this the case.
+The output of a GPL tool isn't GPL unless the tool copies part of itself into its output.
+For example, the Bison parser generator copies part of itself into its output [gnu.org], and GCC copies libgcc and libstdc++ into a compiled program.
+But these are under a dual license allowing linking to proprietary software [gnu.org] provided no GPL-incompatible plug-ins affect translation of preprocessed source code to assembly language code.

-Fraunhofer can stuff it (Score:3)
+Fraunhofer can stuff it (Score:2, Insightful)

-Re: Fraunhofer can stuff it (Score:2)
+Re: Fraunhofer can stuff it (Score:4, Informative)

 The story is that they can now include LAME , because the patents have expired.
 Before Fedora had no mp3 support at all.